JoshuaKirabo/Thermostat/README.md

-# Ludo
+# Thermostat
-Embedded Systems 2 Project, based on the Ludo Game
+Embedded Systems 2 Project, based on a simple Thermostat